Wilfred007/netflix_clone/README.md

 - Axios: HTTP client for making API requests.
 - CSS: Styling the user interface.
 - Firebase:For managing the backend
+- Context: State management to see if users are logged in or not

 ## API